craff/simple_httpd/README.md

 dependencies or high scalability libraries.

-This is a fork of the original tiny_httpd by Simon Cruanes to experiment with OCaml 5 domain and effect.
-It remains tiny and seems to work very well.
+This is a fork of the original tiny_httpd by Simon Cruanes to experiment with OCaml 5 domains and effects.
+It remains simple and seems to work very well.

+The plan is to try to maximise features while keeping it simple.

 Use cases might include: